Seyit-47/PS0/instructions.md

 ## PART 0: Getting Started with Repl.it

+0. **Please use VPN if you're conencting from outside Turkey.** You can follow [these steps](https://confluence.ku.edu.tr/kuhelp/ithelp/it-services/network-and-wireless/vpn-access) for VPN access.
 1. Please go to https://github.com/ and create an account with your Koc University e-mail.
 2. Please go to https://repl.it/ and click `sign up`.
 At the top of the menu, find `Git` symbol and connect to Repl.it using your Git account.
 3. You will recieve a verification code in your e-mail.
 Type it and `verify`.
 Please hit `Authorize Repl.it Online IDE`.